Sam-Rowe/DevOps-Map/README.md

 Big thank you to Adam Olsen for the original Warzone script that gave me the idea [WarzoneResearch.py](https://github.com/Warzone2100/warzone2100/blob/3.4.1/tools/tech-tree-chart-generator/warzoneresearch.py)

+Big thank you to Neil Kidd and Vasileios Vlachos for your Python support!

 ## Notes on connections

 I have flip flopped on the connection names.
 I want to keep it simple and have as few edge types as possible to maintain the understanding of the map but some descriptions are better than others.